trulyursdelv/pocketdb/README.md

 ## Rest API

-To be fully committed on being an on-the-go database, I implemented a simple read and write Rest API for Pocket Database.
+To be fully committed on being an on-the-go database, I implemented a simple CRUD-operated Rest API for Pocket Database.

 <!-- TODO: Fix the Rest API and add it here. -->
 [![Pocket Database Rest API](https://badgers.space/badge/PocketDB/Rest%20API?icon=feather-activity&color=e97451&scale=1.2&corner_radius=3)](about:blank)